CARMIN-org/CARMIN-server/README.md

 ## Installation

-To run the server, execute the following command from the `carmin-server` directory:
+To run the server, execute the following command from the root directory:
 ```
 $ pip3 install .
 $ python3 -m server